 BK: Yeah!…But it was great!
 It’s a unique situation.
 Everybody comes here from the bum in the street, to the mayor of New York, to celebrities to the person who works in an office job.
 And the biggest compliment I get is from people from overseas who make it a point of coming here.
 And then they come here once and they’ll stay uptown the next time they come to New York or whatever it is, but they always make a point of coming back to George’s.

 ER: Have you ever been written up in any of the travel guides?

 BK: All, almost every one of them.
 Yeah, the place to eat, top 5 places in New York.
 Yeah.
 That’s how people find us.
 And it’s their word of mouth that pushes it, not us.
 I don’t pay for anything like that, or, you know.
 Us being here as long as we have, us running it like the way we’ve been running it.
 It’s a unique situation.

 ER: Okay, I wanna hear about the opening when you re-opened.

 BK: It was like a celebration in a sense.
 We tried to do a soft opening first so we could get the kinks out in the systems and you know.

 ER: Do you know the date that you reopened?

 BK: Sandy, we were okay, thank God.
 The store was structurally fine, there was no flooding, there was nothing.
-The problem was with us, that what affected us, we were on the same grid with the World Trade.
+The problem was with us, what affected us, we were on the same grid with the World Trade.
 So when they closed the World Trade out of fears, with the electricity they cut us off as well.
 So we lost power.
-On the side note, when they opened the power first it was the World Trade, we got power first here.
+On a side note, when they opened the power first it was the World Trade, we got power first here.
 So it was like a give and take.

-MDN: Was the restaurant actually closed for a period of time…?
+MDN: Was the restaurant actually closed for a period of time?